 Dip a plastic spoon into the jar of Etchall and scoop out about half of a spoonful.

 Use the squeegee tool to move the cream around the glass.
-You want it to be evenly covered in all of the crevices of the stencil.
+It should evenly cover all of the crevices of the stencil.

-Scrape off any excess cream and scrape off into the jar to be reused another time.
+Scrape off any excess cream into the jar to be reused another time.

-Let the etching cream sit on the glass for a minimum of 15 minutes.
+Let the glass etching cream sit for at least 15 minutes.

 Rinse and Remove Etchmask Stencil:

-When rinsing, it is recommended that you rinse in a porcelain sink because the etching cream can etch other materials besides glass.
+When rinsing, it is not recommended to rinse in a porcelain sink because the etching cream may etch it.
+Gloves should also be worn.

-Run the glass underwater and use your finger to run up and down the stencil to help wash the Etchall cream away.
+Run the glass underwater and use a finger to wipe the Etchall off of the glass surface.

-Do not remove any part of the tape or stencil until you are sure there is no Etchall left on the glass.
+Do not remove any part of the tape or stencil until all the etching cream has been rinsed off.

-Once the Etchall is completely removed you can peel off the tape and the Etchmask stencil.
+Once the Etchall is completely removed, peel off the tape and the Etchmask stencil.

-Rinse the glass one more time to remove any sticky residue and your glass is finished!
+Rinse the glass again to remove any sticky residue, and the glass is finished!

 They each turned out so cute, and I love my new drinking glasses.
 Now I just need to make some cute summer drinks to put in them!